prushforth/explainers/model/README.md

 ## Security considerations

-As always, introducing support for parsing and processing new formats raises the surface area of attach posibilities in a browser.
+As always, introducing support for parsing and processing new formats raises the surface area of attack posibilities in a browser.

 However, some existing browsers already process such formats in a non-inline manner (such as iOS's AR Quick Look and Android's Scene Viewer).